What Patty will do for Milwaukee's District 13

 When Ed Flynn was appointed in 2008 as our Chief of Police, the sworn strength (authorized positions) of the Milwaukee Police Department was 2,151.
 As of 2019, the actual sworn strength is down to 1,849, and with the proposed cut of an additional 60 officers, the impact to public safety will be devastating.
 Chief Morales has been doing an excellent job reversing the mistakes of his predecessor, but with over 300 fewer officers to work with, it’s challenging to say the least.

-My opponent has voted in support of cutting these 60 officers and then went even further by proposing amendments to the budget to cut an additional $600,000 from the police overtime budget.
+My opponent voted in support of the Mayor’s budget, which cut 60 police officers this year (Council members who opposed these cuts voted “no” on the budget) and then went even further by proposing amendments to the budget to cut an additional $600,000 from the police overtime budget.
 This is a direct example of his inexperience and also his unwillingness to even speak to Chief Morales about the impact of these cuts before he moved forward.
 If he had, he would have learned that a huge part of the overtime budget is being used to cover the shortages of our 911 dispatchers and a whopping 13% of police overtime is due to officers spending countless hours at the courthouse testifying on cases.
 We need to work with the County to solve this problem, not cut overtime.
 Is this really where we want to cut services?
 Overtime is also used primarily to make up for the current officer vacancies, and now we will have 60 more.

 I’m not saying that the only way to fight crime is to increase the police force, but when you continue to cut officers year after year, eventually you reach a tipping point where considerations like closing shifts at police district stations becomes a very real possibility, as was stated by Chief Morales during the recent budget hearings.
 If we lose another 60 officers, the MPD will barely have enough officers to answer police calls for service.
 This means there are no officers available for community meetings, walking a beat, or for special units like the Sensitive Crimes Division (which already has no 3 rd shift staff) or the Community Prosecution Unit.